alemansec/kubernetes-arm-sandbox/README.md

 see gogs/README.md

-WARNING : this is the first attempt, it does not (yet) use secrets, uses an emptyDir storage (meaning you'll lose everything on teardown)..
+WARNING : this is the first attempt, it does not (yet) use secrets, uses an emptyDir storage (meaning you'll lose everything on teardown).. but at least it works with separate containers/pods and is quite light as opposed to gitlab-ce.

+i'll configure persistent volumes using my local glusterfs installation (also running on Raspberry pi machines)